MIT-FIDL/waveguide_sheet/README.md

 ## Simulation for Search in Design Space
-The code for grid search of the design space (Figure 3 in the paper) is included in the `Simulation for Search in Design Space` folder.
+The code for grid search of the design space (Figure 3 in the paper) is included in the [`Simulation for Search in Design Space`](https://github.com/MIT-FIDL/waveguide_sheet/tree/main/Simulation%20for%20Search%20in%20Design%20Space) folder.
 This grid search goes through a range of waveguide angle (theta) and number (N) and uses minimum distance between shapes to quantify shape reconstruction performance.
 Specific execution and derivations are included in Supplemental Information (SI Appendix Section S4).

-The file `main_design_space_sim.m` execute grid search simulations for each of the six target shapes (Figure 3B) and save the result files in the subfolder `surf_error_analysis`.
-It also plot the heatmap (Figure 3C-D).
+The file [`main_design_space_sim.m`](https://github.com/MIT-FIDL/waveguide_sheet/blob/main/Simulation%20for%20Search%20in%20Design%20Space/main_design_space_sim.m) execute grid search simulations for each of the six target shapes (Figure 3B) and save the result files in the subfolder [`surf_error_analysis`](https://github.com/MIT-FIDL/waveguide_sheet/tree/main/Simulation%20for%20Search%20in%20Design%20Space/surf_error_analysis).
+The main file also plots the heatmap (Figure 3C-D).